 The Strategic Risk Register was updated during 2021-22 to ensure that any new and emerging risks were recognised and mitigating actions identified.

-The information overleaf summarises the top strategic risk under each risk theme facing the Council, as determined during 2021-22, alongside the mitigating actions.
-The most up to date Strategic Risk Register, as presented to the Audit and Governance Panel in September 2022, can be found here:
+The information overleaf summarises the top strategic risk under each risk theme facing the Council alongside the mitigating actions.